Short-term high skilled work of 15 or 30 days – Public policy – International Mobility Program

 If foreign nationals have benefitted from the 15-day exemption in the past, they may be granted the following:

-• a subsequent 15 day exemption if they have not been granted a short-term work permit exemption in the last 6 months
+• a subsequent 15-day exemption if they have not been granted a short-term work permit exemption in the last 6 months

 • a 30-day or 120-day exemption once 12 months have elapsed since the 15-day exemption was granted

-If foreign nationals have benefitted from the 30-day exemption in the past, they may they be granted the following:
+If foreign nationals have benefitted from the 30-day exemption in the past, they may be granted the following:

 • a subsequent 30-day exemption if they have not been granted a short-term work permit exemption in the last 12 months